Functional Testing Tutorial with Functional Testing Types and Examples:

 Although automated functional testing can never replace manual tests, having an ideal mix of the two will prove to be vital to have the desired quality in Software projects.

 Automation Tools: There are quite a few tools for functional automation available.
-Selenium is probably a hot favorite, but there are some other open source tools as well like Sahi, Watir, Robotium, AutoIt etc.
+Selenium is probably a hot favorite, but there are some other open source tools as well as Sahi, Watir, Robotium, AutoIt etc.

 #2) Pick the right test cases to automate: If you want to get the best out of the automation, it is vital to be smart about the kind of tests you pick to automate.
 If there are tests that require some setup and configurations on and off during test execution, those are best left non-automated.